Design for Freedom | Pilot Projects

 2025 Pilot Projects Open Call

-Design for Freedom launched its first-ever Request for Proposal (RFP) in 2023.
-To participate in the Pilot Project program, we encourage you to submit your mission-aligned projects during our next Open Call.
+Grace Farms invites your firm to respond to the Request for Proposal (RFP) to participate in the Design for Freedom Pilot Project Program.
+We encourage you to submit your mission-aligned projects during our next Open Call.

 Learn more